 - Shake together vigorously the gin, syrup and lemon juice in the cocktail shaker.

-- Pour into the glass and top with the Champagne.
+- Strain from the cocktail shaker into the glass and top with the Champagne.

 Notes